-^{} Sites referenced PP are sites with planning permission for residential development of over 5 dwellings, permitted up to the 1 October 2013.
+^{}Sites referenced PP are sites with planning permission for residential development of over 5 dwellings, permitted up to the 1 September 2014.

-Allocations which relate to but stand away from the settlement NEW25 Previous Ref: NEW07, OS R Location: Brascote Lane Allotments (South) Details of Allocation: Open Space:- Allotments located to the south of Newbold Verdon on Brascote Lane, standing apart from the village's settlement boundary.
-Justification for the The site has an area of 2.09 hectares.
-The Open Space, Sports and Recreational Allocation: Facilities Study (July 2011) identified a quality Anocation. score of 68% and there is a shortfall in the quantity of allotments across the borough generally.
+Allocations which relate to but stand away from the settlement NEW25 Previous Ref: NEW07, OS Re ef 280 SHLAA Ref: N/a Location: Brascote e Lane Allotments (South) Details of Allocation: Open Space: Allotments located to the south of Newbold Verdon on Brascote Lane, standing apart from the village's settlement boundary.
+The site has an area of 2.09 hectares.
+Justification for the Allocation: The Open Space, Sports and Recreational Facilities Study (July 2011) identified a quality score of 68% and there is a shortfall in the quantity of allotments across the Borough generally.
 Therefore allotments will be safeguarded with the opportunity for enhancement through policy DM8.
-NEW26 Previous Ref: OS Ref 722 SHLAA Ref: N/a Location: Brascote Lane Green Space Details of Allocation: Open Space:- Natural and Semi-natural open space lying some distance from the settlement of Newbold Verdon, south of Brascote Lane.
+N26 Previous Ref: OS Ref 722 SHLAA Ref: N/a Location: Brascote Lane Green Space Details of Allocation: Open Space: Natural and Semi-natural open space lying some distance from the settlement of Newbold Verdon, south of Brascote Lane.
 The site has an area of 4.14 hectares.
-The area luctification for the relates to pools and woodland.
-Justification for the Allocation: The Open Space, Sports and Recreational Facilities Study (July 2011) did not identify a Allocation: quality score for this site.
-The study identifies that there is a shortfall in the quality of this open space type in Newbold Verdon. opace type in reconstant to use in These areas of open space provide havens for wildlife, a place for relaxation and visual amenity for the area.
+The area relates to pools and woodland.
+Justification for the Allocation: The Open Space, Sports and Recreational Facilities Study (July 2011) did not identify a quality score for this site.
+The study identifies that there is a shortfall in the quality of this open space type in Newbold Verdon.
+These areas of open space provide havens for wildlife, a place for relaxation and visual amenity for the area.
 The allocation of this site can help safeguard it as valued open space through policy DM8 and DM9 and offer enhancement in the future.
-NEW27 Previous Ref: N/a SHLAA Ref: AS898 Location: Verdon Sawmills, Bagworth Road, Newbold Location.
-Heath Details of Allocation: An existing employment site serving as a timber yard situated to the north of Newbold Verdon, on the approach to Newbold Heath.
+NEW27 Previous Ref: N/a SHLAA Ref: AS898 Location: Verdon Sawmills, Bagworth Road, Newbold Heath Details of Allocation: An existing employment site serving as a timber yard situated to the north of Newbold Verdon, on the approach to Newbold Heath.
 The site has an area of 1.07 hectares.
-Justification for the The Employment Land and Premises Review Allocation: (July 2013) identified this site as a category B site, to be retained for 100% employment uses.
+Justification for the Allocation: The Employment Land and Premises Review (July 2013) identified this site as a category B site, to be retained for 100% employment uses.
 Planning permission was granted in 2011 for a minor extension to the employment site.
 This site will be safeguarded as an employment site in line with policy DM19.

-^{} These allocations appear on the borough-wide proposals map
+^{}These Allocations appear on the Borough-wide proposals map